oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The list of targets on which the budget is applied.
-If targetType is &quot;COMPARTMENT&quot;, targets contains list of compartment OCIDs.
-If targetType is &quot;TAG&quot;, targets contains list of cost tracking tag identifiers in the form of &quot;{tagNamespace}.{tagKey}.{tagValue}&quot;.</div>
+If the targetType is &quot;COMPARTMENT&quot;, the targets contain the list of compartment OCIDs.
+If the targetType is &quot;TAG&quot;, the targets contain the list of cost tracking tag identifiers in the form of &quot;{tagNamespace}.{tagKey}.{tagValue}&quot;.</div>
                                         <br/>
                                                         </td>
             </tr>